General Education Course (CMST101)

 Students with previous experience and/or advanced competencies in presentational speaking may test out of the Fundamentals of Speech course.
 The Speech Waiver Challenge Exam is quite rigorous and appropriate only for students who have already taken a similar course, have specific knowledge about the subject matter and have extensive experience in public speaking.
 Students who test out are still required to make up the three credits with other coursework.

 We strongly recommend that you carefully consider if you are an appropriate candidate for the exam.
-DO NOT schedule the exam during your last semester of study at MSU.
+DO NOT schedule the exam during your last semester of study at Montclair State.
 If you fail the Speech Challenge Exam during your final semester of study, you will have to postpone your graduation.

 The exam is scheduled twice during each academic year, once in the fall and once in the spring semester.
 Please contact the School of Communication & Media office (973.655.7471) in early September or late January for information about scheduled dates.